 TEACOP: Teacher Core Practises for Engaging Learning for All is a development- and research-based project running from April 1, 2025 to December, 2027.
 The project is funded by Independent Research Fund Denmark from which the project received nearly 2,5 mio.
 DKK.
 It is led by Associate Professor Stefan Ting Graf.
 The project is administered by Applied Research in Pedagogy and Society at UCL and collaborates with researchers from VIA University College, University College Absalon, and Aarhus University.

-Hence, the project investigates two interrelated research questions:
+The project investigates two interrelated research questions:

 The two RQ’s will be addressed through three work packages (WP):